thin-edge/thin-edge.io/docs/src/start/raise-alarm.md

 An empty message can't be used for the same, as empty messages are used to clear alarms, which is discussed in the next section.
 :::

-The `<severity>` value in the MQTT payload can only be one of the following values:
+The `<severity>` value in the MQTT payload is recommended to be one of the following values:

 1. critical
 2. major